Winter Utility Guide for Tiny Houses, Part 1: Maintenance, Propane, and Electricity

 As my favorite client joked with me the other day: “Just because you have a tiny house, doesn’t mean you never have to shovel again!”

-And isn’t that the truth!
+And isn’t that the truth?!
 Tiny house enthusiasts often boast about how they have less to take care of in a tiny house and more time to spend doing the things they love.
 Please do not misinterpret these feelings to mean that there is nothing to take care of at all!
 There is a lot of serious maintenance and upkeep for a tiny house that will often just get harder in the winter.
 Note that chores will be different depending on your particular parking location and self-sustainability needs.
 Semi-urban locations may have access to infrastructure that helps maintain utilities, such as sewer or snow removal.
 Those located in rural or remote sites will often have to maintain their land or parking area and get creative with their resources.
-Stop and ask yourself who will be plowing you out if your tiny house is parked in a backcountry location, especially if it doesn’t have a traditional driveway.
-(Hint: the answer is most likely you!)

-If you don’t have any sensitive utility systems under your trailer, like we will discuss in Part 2, skirting insulation will be adequate.
-If you do have utilities, like a water line or gray water tanks, you will need to make sure that you can access the systems through the skirting.
+If you do have utilities like a water line or gray water tanks under your trailer, you will need to make sure that you can access the systems through the skirting.
 You may have to add an additional heat lamp, electrified heating tape or cable, and/or heat mats under there as well to make sure your tanks don’t freeze.
 Make sure that you keep the area where you access your utility systems free of snow and ice, and that your skirting can’t be infiltrated by critters looking for a cozy place to rest!

 It is important to make sure you can see and access your jacks and any assorted blocking you use to stabilize your house throughout the year, but especially in the winter.
 Make sure you consider this when you install your skirting insulation.
 Frost heaving can move these items out of place and knock your house out of level or worse.
 It is important to make sure your house is always level.
 An out of level house can allow water to pool and infiltrate the structure or possibly put stress on the trailer and the framing members which could compromise the overall integrity of the house.